Ultimate Fighting Championship controversies: Tae Hyun Bang vs. Leo Kuntz

 In the hours leading up to UFC Fight Night: Henderson vs. Masvidal on November 28, 2015, betting on a match between South Korean Tae Hyun Bang and American Leo Kuntz saw a massive swing in Kuntz's favor, raising suspicions of match-fixing.
 However, Bang won the fight by split decision, seemingly contradicting a fix.
 In August 2017, South Korean prosecutors indicted Bang for alleged involvement in match-fixing.
 Chris Taylor of BJPenn.com reported that Bang was convinced by South Korean gambling brokers to throw his fight and the brokers then bet nearly US$2 million on Kuntz.
 Bang, who was paid US$92,610 to take the fall, then bet roughly US$44,000 on Kuntz.
 However, UFC officials who noticed the odd betting warned both fighters about match fixing before the bout, and Bang subsequently decided to fight for real, leading to his win.
 As a result of his change of heart, Bang reportedly received death threats and explained the situation to South Korean police.
 On November 24, 2017, the Seoul Central District Court sentenced Bang to 10 months in prison for accepting money to throw the fight.
 The three people who gave him the money also received jail terms.

+UFC-Reebok Deal

+On December 2, 2014, the UFC and Reebok held a press conference to announce an exclusive deal for Reebok to become the worldwide outfitter for the UFC, beginning in July 2015.
+Financial terms of the six-year partnership were not released, but UFC officials said that though the agreement represents the most valuable non-broadcast contract the company has ever signed, the UFC will not directly profit from the new deal.
+Instead, company execs said the deal is structured so that the "vast majority of the revenue" from the deal – taking out only the costs associated with administering the new program – will be paid directly to UFC fighters.
+Due to this new deal, fighters will no longer be allowed to display their sponsor's logos during a UFC broadcast.